samyakj-eightfold/claude-code-slack-bot/README.md

 # Default working directory when none is explicitly set
 DEFAULT_WORKING_DIRECTORY=/home/ec2-user/vscode

+# Claude Agent Configuration
+# Default agent to use for all new conversations
+CLAUDE_DEFAULT_AGENT=/home/ec2-user/vscode/.claude/agents/root-cause-investigator.md

 # Claude Code Configuration
 # This is only needed if you don't use a Claude subscription